How to calm a crying baby

 - Is their diaper dirty?

 Once you've made sure they are comfortable for all of the above, check for signs of illness or fever.
 If you think the baby may be sick, seek medical attention immediately.
-If you do not have a primary care provider or they are unavailable and you need to talk to a nurse, call our ParentSmart Healthline for free medical advice from registered nurses 24/7.
+If you do not have a primary care provider or they are unavailable, call our ParentSmart Healthline to speak with pediatric registered nurses 24/7.
 They are available at 720-777-0123.

 The Fussy Baby team is also available to talk by phone via our "Warmline" to listen and provide support and resources.
 Call the Fussy Baby Network at 1-877-627-9227 (877-6-CRYCARE).